PaulGarrett/WickerMan/README.md

 # WickerMan
 An Arduino/ESP8266/mqtt controller for garden wicking beds

-WickerMan is a controller for garden wicking beds that:
+WickerMan is an IOT controller for garden wicking beds that:

     • measures and reports soil moisture and temperature for a group of wicking beds